-326. Hormones and Behavior. (with lab and without lab)
+326. Hormones and Behavior. (with lab and without lab

 This lecture-laboratory course provides an introduction to the field of behavioral endocrinology.
 The interplay between hormones and behavior is explored by reviewing current knowledge derived from human and animal research in the field.
 Topics include the influence of hormones on reproductive behavior, parental behavior, aggression, sexual orientation, moods and emotions, psychiatric disorders and perceptual and cognitive abilities.
 Environmental and experiential influences on endocrine function are also examined.
-May be taken as an elective toward the neuroscience major (behavioral track) with permission of instructor.
+May be taken as an elective toward the neuroscience major (behavioral track with permission of instructor.
 Prerequisites: PSYC 101WL or 101NL; if taken for laboratory credit, PSYC 205.

-327. Sensation and Perception. (with lab and without lab)
+327. Sensation and Perception. (with lab and without lab

-This is a lecture-laboratory course that examines from multiple perspectives the ways in which humans and lower animals perceive and react to the world around them.
+This is a lecture-laboratory course that examines from multiple perspectives the ways in which humans and non-human animals perceive and react to the world around them.
 All of the major senses are covered, with particular emphasis on vision and hearing.
-Topics include perceptual development, color perception, visual illusions, taste and smell perception, brain disorders and perception, perception of music, psychophysics, visual and hearing impairment, and pain perception.
-Counts toward the neuroscience major (behavioral track).
+Topics include color perception; depth perception; perceptual development; taste, smell, touch, and pain perception; disorders and impairments; and visual illusions.
+Counts toward the neuroscience major (behavioral track.
 Prerequisite: PSYC 101WL or 101NL; if taken for laboratory credit, PSYC 205.